 - Cover the mixture (so it doesn’t dry out) and leave in the fridge for at least 30 minutes, but not too long or it goes really hard and it difficult to roll.
 NB At this point you can then freeze the dough for use later or move on to make the cookies.

 - Roll up dessertspoonfuls or teaspoonfuls (depending on how big you want them) of mixture into balls and place on a prepared tray.

 - Press slightly and bake in oven for 10-12 minutes depending on how generous your biscuits are.
 If you only put one tray in at a time, you will alway get a better, more even cook on your biscuits, but it does take a little more time.

 I hope you love my bickies and give them a go!
-Chocolate, Chocolate Chip ones, next week!
+Chocolate, Chocolate Chunk ones, next week!

 If you like this recipe, maybe you might like these